ellakoa/postcard-poem/content/posts/watch-the-dog.md

 stampHeight: "400"
 alignPoemLeft: true
 removePostcardPadding: true
-address: |+
+address: |
   Summers Garden
+  Watch the Dog
   Deal
+  Kent UK
 showStampInPreview: true
 author: Caroline Whitehouse
 date: 2022-07-24T07:00:35.956Z
 ---
-Summer often arrives with a flourish and can be temperamental in its duration but the longer brighter days are always welcome.
-We enjoy summer with our faithful friend Watch the dog.
+Summer often arrives with a flourish and can be temperamental in its duration but the longer brighter, and warmer days are always welcome.
+We enjoy a summers day in the garden with our faithful friend 'Watch' the dog.